PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 An alternative option to handle images is to download them to a known location, and then refer to their SIF file names.

-Let's use `singularity pull` to save the image to a specified path:
+Let's use `singularity pull` to save the image to a specified path (output might differ depending on the Singularity version you use):

 ```
 $ singularity pull library://ubuntu:18.04